-There will be over 10,000 participants, support team members and volunteers on the MacLehose Trail and relevant paths during the Oxfam Trailwalker event.
+Participants, support team members and volunteers will be on the MacLehose Trail and relevant paths during the Oxfam Trailwalker event.
 To preserve wildlife and the natural environment, here are some low carbon tips for you to consider:

 - Do not litter during practices and the actual event; bring your rubbish to urban areas for disposal; try your best to minimise waste.

 - Water is one of the most valuable resources on earth; so please consume water responsibly.
 For example, do not use drinking water provided at the checkpoints to wash your body or

 - Both BPA-free and stainless steel bottles are safer and more reliable; they are always the recommended water containers instead of traditional plastic bottles.